exeter-fp/poker-puzzle/Nick-Swift/README.md

 * While porting the solution to Swift, I noticed a number of small improvements and simplifications I could make to the Haskell version.
 I guess I [paired](https://en.wikipedia.org/wiki/Pair_programming) with myself!
 * Swift's syntatic support for `Optional` (equivalent to Haskell's `Maybe`) - `guard let` and `if let` - meant I didn't miss Haskell's higher kinded types; `Functor`, `Applicative` and `Monad`
 * With the exception of the extra boiler-plate required, the Haskell and Swift solutions are remarkably similar.
-* The extra boiler-plate required for the Swift solution, means a more compact (idiomatic?)
+* Given the extra boiler-plate required for the Swift solution, a more compact (idiomatic?)
 Swift solution most likely wouldn't have used anything similar to the `PokerResult` data-type.
 * Comparing IDEs; for simple problems like this, [Haskell for Mac](http://haskellformac.com) worked really well.
 I was immediately able to see the results of my changes and experiment with code.
 Xcode's playgrounds offers similar features however I found that Xcode's playground would often fail without properly reporting the error.
 I also found that Xcode (8.3.2) crashed more frequently than [Haskell for Mac](http://haskellformac.com).
 * Despite superior code completion and documentation integration in Xcode, I really missed [Hoogle](https://www.haskell.org/hoogle) when searching Swift's standard library.
 * That said ...
 [Haskell for Mac](http://haskellformac.com) code completion and lookup has a long way to go before it reaches what is expected from a modern IDE.